FuDesign2008/WebSearch.vim/README.md

 :WebSearch github keyword1 keyword2 ...
 ```

-The `<QUERY>` will be replace with the keywords when you are searching.
+The `<QUERY>` will be replaced with the keywords when you are searching.
 By default, google and baidu is able to use without config.

 ```vim